open-policy-agent/opa/docs/new/docs/contrib-development.md

 ---
 title: Development
-kind: contrib
-weight: 4
 ---

 OPA is written in the [Go](https://golang.org) programming language.

 If you are not familiar with Go we recommend you read through the [How to Write Go Code](https://golang.org/doc/code.html) article to familiarize yourself with the standard Go development environment.

 Requirements: